If you get injured this Halloween, look to your consumer directed healthcare (CDH) account to take the scare out of treating your boo-boo.

 CDH Accounts to the Rescue

 But don’t be afraid!
 If you or a loved one sustains an injury that requires an emergency room visit, you can use your Flexible Savings Account (FSA), Health Reimbursement Arrangement (HRA), or Health Savings Account (HSA) to help cover some of the cost.
-The average cost of an ER visit in the United States is $1,233.
+According to the Medical Expenditure Panel Survey, the average cost of an ER visit in the United States is $1,010.
+If you add medical inflation, the 2021 cost estimate is roughly $1,091.
 Other costs, such as ambulance services and x-rays, or first aid supplies for your home, can also be covered by the set aside funds in your employer-sponsored benefits account.

 With a CDH account, the cost of treating an injury doesn’t have to be frightening.